kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ### Deploy on Kubernetes

 You can deploy the agent as a Kubernetes deployment and use KEDA to autoscale the deployment.
-The following is an example manifest for the deployment.
+The following is an example manifest for the deployment:

 ```yaml
 apiVersion: apps/v1